mohamjad/mohamjad/README.md

 running world1, a pre-seed accelerator for founders who don't need a reason to keep going. toronto.

-building measurement infrastructure for ground truth that never stops moving. plasticity-driven covariate shift, weak intent supervision, eval frameworks for non-verifiable data. (see neurodrift-lab repo)
+building bci infrastructure in measurement infrastructure for ground truth that never stops moving. plasticity-driven covariate shift, weak intent supervision, eval frameworks for non-verifiable data.